 Supplies Needed for Farmhouse Advent Calendar:

 Step 1.
-Arrange birch rounds in tree shape on wooden tray.
+Arrange birch rounds in a tree shape on the wooden tray.

 Start by unpacking the birch rounds from the value bags and arranging 25 of them in a general tree shape on the tray.